ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 ## Get Composer

-Install the recent stable version of Composer, the PHP command line dependency manager.
+Install a recent stable version of Composer, the PHP command line dependency manager.
 Use the package manager for your Linux distribution.
 For example on Ubuntu:

 ``` bash